sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 key generation, they can recover the secret key.

 Alice needs to keep her private key secret.
-It is recommended that she zeroize her private key when she will have no further need of it.
+It is recommended that she zeroize her private key when she will have no further need of it, that is, when she knows she never needs to decapsulate any further ciphertexts with it.

 A KEM (including ML-KEM) provides no authentication of either communicating party.
 If an adversary could replace either the public key or the ciphertext